 |t0||First instant captured in each transient row.|

-In more recent data we work with hdf5 files for the reconstructions and ground truth data.
+We work with hdf5 files for the reconstructions and ground truth data.
 They can be easily compressed and read, and we can include multiple volumes with metadata in a single file.

 A single hdf5 file can contain both multiple ground truth and reconstructions with the following structures respectively: